Joris Mertens, KBC Interview on the impending 2020 IMO Regulation.

 Apart from the challenges, the IMO 2020 regulation will carry various opportunities for some refineries.
 For instance, businesses able to produce on-purpose motor fuels (components low in sulphur) will not have to worry about the price hike in the market due to high demand.
 Mr. Mertens will explore similar examples at the conference.

 KBC, with its exhaustive experience within the energy and chemical industries, will be able to provide a more independent and efficient proposal for refiners on this issue.
 KBC provides consultation and market studies, offers preliminary brainstorming and high level discussion for an easier selection of strategy tailored to the clients’ needs.

 Mr. Mertens is looking to inspire and encourage more companies to proactively look at their businesses and the steps they will need to take to meet the sulphur fuel legislations.
-His talk at ERTC is scheduled for 14th November 2017.

 Senior Staff Consultant, KBC